ReactionMechanismGenerator/RMG-Py/README.md

 mechanisms for modeling reaction systems including pyrolysis, combustion, atmospheric science, and more.

-It also includes **CanTherm**, the package for calculating thermodynamics, high-pressure-limit rate coefficients, and pressure dependent rate coefficients from quantum chemical calculations.
+It also includes **Arkane**, the package for calculating thermodynamics, high-pressure-limit rate coefficients, and pressure dependent rate coefficients from quantum chemical calculations.
-CanTherm is compatible with a variety of ab initio quantum chemistry software programs, including but not limited to Gaussian, MOPAC, QChem, and MOLPRO.
+Arkane is compatible with a variety of ab initio quantum chemistry software programs:
+Gaussian, MOPAC, QChem, and MOLPRO.

 ## Source Code Repository